-This movie is a must see for all who are interested in pursuing a career in the Human Services field.
-This is catastrophic picture of the necessity of proper diagnosis, oversight and a genuine desire to help those less fortunate.
+This movie is a must-see for all who are interested in pursuing a career in the Human Services field.
+This is a catastrophic picture of the necessity of proper diagnosis, oversight and a genuine desire to help those less fortunate.
 This movie should help one understand societal roles and the demands society places on what’s normal and what it acceptable.
-This movie gives insight to lack of courage family members have when dealing with other family members that have severe mental health issues.
-Additional this movie should serve a strong reminder that we must reach the unreachable and protect the lost.
+This movie gives insight to the lack of courage family members have when dealing with other family members who have severe mental health issues.
+Additionally, this movie should serve a strong reminder that we must reach the unreachable and protect the lost.
 Human Service workers must stand in the gap and form a bridge for the family and family member that requires assistance.

-It’s a sad state of affairs when we discount those that are different from us or those that no longer live up to our standards of normalcy.
+It’s a sad state of affairs when we discount those who are different from us or those who no longer live up to our standards of normalcy.
 We must make a concerted effort to bring together help not only for the individual that has the struggles but we must include a program for the family members to be able to walk through the process and continue to be a source of support.
-For example the woman that speaks openly about her embarrassment of Patty the lady with Down syndrome.
-If only she had the been connected to the proper institution and been able to learn about the disease and how to cope how much more effective she would have been to assist Patty through her struggles.
-Often times we don’t take into account that someone with disabilities actually has feelings and can tell when they are being pushed off, walked away from, discounted as a full-fledged human being with ability to learn and manage some type day to day living.
+For example, the woman who speaks openly about her embarrassment of Patty the lady with Down syndrome.
+If only she had been connected to the proper institution and been able to learn about the disease and how to cope how much more effective she would have been to assist Patty through her struggles.
+Often times we don’t take into account that someone with disabilities actually has feelings and can tell when they are being pushed off, walked away from, or discounted as a full-fledged human being with the ability to learn and manage some type day to day-to-day living.